claireloconnell/claireloconnell.github.io/_posts/2021-12-29-framework.md

 Wrangling
 ======
 Now that your data is nice and clean, its ready _to get ready_ to work with!
-Here, we need to make sure we have all of the information we need to test our hypothesis and/or plot.
-Don't under estimate this step!
-Plannning is key and your future self will thank you if you annotate your code (i.e. write notes for yourself and others about what you are 1. trying to accomplish, and 2. line by line instructions).
+Here, we need to make sure we have all of the information we need to test our hypothesis and/or plot. **Don't under estimate this step!** Plannning is key and your future self will thank you if you **annotate** your code (i.e. write notes for yourself and others about what you are 1. trying to accomplish, and 2. line by line instructions).

-Here, I extract the month and seconds from the date/time column (d_hrm) and create new columns (months and seconds, respectively).
-I then used my new month column to filter my dataframe to only include data from the month of December (12).
-I also created a new column called sec.rounded which is the seconds column rounded to the nearest 5. _we will not need this for our goal of summmarizing where the penguins spend most of their time.
+Here, I extract the month and seconds from the date/time column (`d_hrm`) and create new columns (months and seconds, respectively).
+I then used my new month column to filter my dataframe to only include data from the month of December (`12`).
+I also created a new column called `sec.rounded` which is the seconds column rounded to the nearest 5. _We will not need this for our goal of summmarizing where the penguins spend most of their time.
 It is just another example of what you might want to accomplish during the wrangling stage._

 **_Helpful functions_**
 `gather()`